 Ypsilanti District Library

 The Ypsilanti District Library offers different programs for each age group.
-Anyone who registers for their Summer Reading Program receive a free day pass to the Rutherford Pool!
+Kids and Teens who register for their Summer Reading Program receive a free day pass to the Rutherford Pool!
 Readers earn points for reading time, completing a book, and attending library events.
-Along the way readers will earn small prizes that culminate in a free book after reading 6 books.
+Kids and Teens earn a free book after reading 6 books.
 There will be drawings throughout the summer and at the end of the summer.
 You can also earn digital badges by exploring the library, attending events, and even around town.

 Dexter District Library

 Dexter District Library has a Summer Reading Program for all ages from listeners through adults.
 Their Summer Reading Kickoff was held on June 18.
 I love that the teen program focuses on reading for 3 hours each week for a weekly prize drawing.
 And a grand prize drawing and goody bag for reading 3 hours for all 7 weeks weeks.
 For more information, visit the Dexter District Library.
 To go along with their summer reading program, they offer a wide variety of events from story times to crafts to movies and much more.

 Saline District Library